Play Store ASO: How to Add Keywords and Enhance Your App’s Visibility

 -Purpose: Appears under app screenshots and encourages users to explore further.

--Tips: Highlight core features and incorporate high-priority keywords.
+-Tips: Highlight core features and include high-priority keywords.

 -Importance: Indexed by algorithms to drive organic traffic.